omilli/omilli/README.md

 ### 🧙‍♂️ The Wizard

 **tl;dr**: A remote veteran with 15 years of technical, creative and management experience.
 Thinks getting stuff done is more valuable than knowledge accumulation.
-Not a one-man army, more like two-thirds of the puzzle.
 Occasionally forgets how to use a pen.
 Auto-correct is simultaneously humanity's best and worst invention - **prove me wrong**.

 <details>
   <summary>The Lord of the Web III</summary>